 Liposuction can also be used in the chest to eliminate the appearance of enlarged breasts due to fatty tissue.
 This is a technique referred to in a male breast reduction, creating a flat, masculine appearance.

-Men who have a difficult time seeing their toned muscles due to stubborn fat in the way can benefit from male liposuction.
-Liposuction is the most long-lasting and effective way to contour the body, particularly in trouble areas such as the abdomen, back, and flanks.
-Liposuction done correctly can make the skin contract.
+Men who have a difficult time seeing their toned muscles due to stubborn fat that doesn’t go away through any diet and exercise routine can benefit from male liposuction.
+Liposuction is the most long-lasting and effective way to contour the body, particularly in problem areas such as the abdomen, back, and flanks.
+Liposuction done correctly can also make the skin contract, so there’s no risk of having sagging skin following fat removal cosmetic surgery.
 It’s not a question if it’s a question of how much the skin will contract.

 Featured Procedure Video:

 Today, we’re going to talk about male liposuction.
 Every man hates the love handles, wants a flatter stomach, and wants a six-pack.
 The answer for that is liposuction.
 What we’re doing with liposuction is, we are attacking these problem areas.
 Problem areas of fat are areas that have a high concentration of fat cells.
 So, since there’s a higher concentration of fat cells in those problem areas, in the love handles when calories come in the body, we store more, and we store more calories in the love handles, more calories in the stomach, we store more calories there, and we store them first.
 So, what we’re trying to do with liposuction is we’re trying to decrease the concentration fat cells in those problem areas.